lkdomule137/Lucas_Domulevicz_Portfolio/README.md

 and electrical domains.
 * Performed feature engineering and constructed a data processing pipeline on an imbalanced data set containing ~1,000 features, to improve model performance.
-* The optimized model resulted in a balanced accuracy of ~72% on the test data set.
+* Extracted feature importance from a set of random forest binary classifiers, in R, for each species to assist in the interpretability of the data set.

 *Raw data and neural network models can be found in the project repository.
 A Jupyter notebook containing a complete analysis is available upon request.*
 ![](/Images/neural_network_classification_of_amino_acids.PNG)